Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Oze Design

+A notable feature of Oze is dynamic version ordering, which actively explores possible serializable schedules in the validation phase described in~\Cref{sec:design-validation}.

+When choosing the version order, Oze first tries postposing the version so that the newer version in chronological order becomes the newer version in the serialization order.
+Given that there is a transaction $t_i$ that reads $x$ written by transaction $t_j$, postposing $t_k$ means to select the order of $x_j \ll x_k$.
+If postposing breaks serializability (i.e., a cycle occurs in MVSG), then Oze tries preposing ($x_k \ll x_j$) to find an acyclic schedule.
+We call this technique order forwarding.
+With the order forwarding, Oze can change the version order while keeping the concurrent transactions' views, i.e., as long as the forwarding transaction does not interrupt the writer of the version and its readers.
+The order forwarding enables Oze to schedule transactions in the MVSR space, which is larger than the space generated by the MVSGT protocol~\cite{Hadzilacos85}.

-The following example describes the behavior of the Oze protocol.
-Consider schedule $s$, which consists of read, write, and commit operations from the transaction $T_1$ to $T_4$.
-The notation corresponds to the multi-version full schedule in the literature~\cite{Hadzilacos85}.
+\textbf{Example: } The following example illustrates the behavior of order forwarding.
+Consider the schedule $s$, which consists of transactions $t_1$ through $t_4$.
+Assume that all transactions are concurrent; here, $c$ denotes an internal commit, which occurs before the response is returned to the client.
+All other notations follow the multi-version full schedule notation in the literature~\cite{Hadzilacos85}.

-First, after committing $T_1$ and $T_2$, $T_3$ and $T_4$ read $x_1$ and $ y_2$, respectively, as indicated by the blue arrows in Figure~\ref{fig:order-forwarding}.
-The edges for reads-from (dependency edges) are added.
-Next, $T_3$ verifies\\whether $y_2 \ll y_3$ (postposing) can be chosen in the version order of $y$ when committing after writing $y_3$.
-Specifically, as shown by the solid red arrow in the figure, the Oze protocol adds the anti-dependency edge from $T_4$ to $T_3$ and checks if there is a cycle.
-In this example, there is no cycle and $T_3$ is committed.
+After committing $t_1$ and $t_2$, $t_3$ and $t_4$ read $x_1$ and $ y_2$, respectively.
+As a result, the corresponding \textit{wr}-dependency edges (shown as blue edges in Figure~\ref{fig:order-forwarding}) are added.
+When $t_3$ reaches $c3$, it checks if it can choose $y_2 \ll y_3$ (postposing).
+This is done by adding an \textit{rw}-dependency edge from $t_4$ to $t_3$ (solid red edge in the figure) and checking for acyclicity.
+Since no cycle exists in this example, $t_3$ can safely commit.

-In contrast, when committing after writing $x_4$, $T_4$ creates a cycle if it tries to add a postposing edge from $T_3$ to $T_4$ (i.e., the version order $x_1 \ll x_3$) due to $T_3$'s read of $x_1$.
-Thus, it will put a preposing edge from $T_4$ to $T_1$ to try another version order $x_3 \ll x_1$ as shown by the dashed red arrow in the figure.
-This order forwarding keeps the graph acyclic, so $T_4$ can also be committed.
-The final serialization order is $T_2 <T_4 <T_1 <T_3$, which is different from the chronological order.
-Note that Oze can still ensure \textit{linearizability}~\cite{Herlihy90} by introducing an epoch and restricting the forwarding within the epoch, as detailed in Section~\ref{sec:implementation}.
+In contrast, when $t_4$ enters its validation phase at $c_4$ (after $c_3$), $t_4$ creates a cycle when it tries to add a postposing edge from $t_3$ to $t_4$ (i.e., \textit{rw}-dependency edge for the version order $x_1 \ll x_4$) due to $t_3$'s read of $x_1$.
+Thus, it performs the order forwarding and tries to add a preposing edge from $t_4$ to $t_1$ (i.e., \textit{ww}-dependency edge for the version order $x_4 \ll x_1$) as shown by the dashed red edge in the figure.
+The order forwarding makes the graph acyclic, thus $t_4$ can also be committed.
+The final serialization order is $t_2 < t_4 < t_1 < t_3$, which is different from the chronological order and cannot be obtained with MVSGT~\cite{Hadzilacos85}.
+Note that Oze can still ensure \textit{linearizability}~\cite{Herlihy90} by introducing an epoch and restricting the forwarding within the epoch, as detailed in Section~\ref{sec:choosing-version-order}.